tml/cadmus/src/Chapter-1/Part VI: Arrays.md

 ===

 ## Declaring Arrays
 An array is a list of variables.
 Arrays must be of a type.
-That is to say you cannot have an array that contains some integers, next to some Strings, next to some booleans.
+That is to say you cannot have an array that contains some integers, next to some strings, next to some booleans.
 To declare an array in Java you use:

 ```java
 int[] myArray;